Surgery is often the best option for bulging varicose veins visible

 knee and a similar operation to that in the groin may need to be undertaken at

 this site (saphenopopliteal ligation).
-This is an operation where it is especially useful to have ultrasound available in theatre.
-EVLT/RFA can also be used to treat the small saphenous vein at this location.
-Ultrasound guide foam scerotherapy does not appear to be as effective in the small saphenous vein.
+EVLT can also be used to treat the small saphenous vein at this location.

 Varicose vein surgery has been shown to be clinically